Courseiva

 Why this answer

-The 'Switch to Intune' option in the device's 'Access work or school' settings is the correct choice because it allows a seamless migration from a legacy on-premises MDM to Microsoft Intune without requiring a device reset.
-This feature, available on Windows 10 devices already joined to Microsoft Entra ID, triggers an automatic MDM enrollment switch by communicating with the Intune service, preserving all existing data and settings.
+Use the 'Switch to Intune' option in the device's 'Access work or school' settings.
+This feature is specifically designed for migrating devices from a legacy on-premises MDM to Intune without requiring a device reset.
+It is available on Windows 10 devices that are already joined to Microsoft Entra ID and enrolled in another MDM.

 Exam trap